9 Battle-Tested Tips to Turn Stress Into Success

-High-stress situations happen all the time in life and business.
+High-stress situations happen all the time in life and in business.
 Things crash and burn.
 Huge deals collapse.
 Partners quit.
 There are meetings where everything is on the line.
-These 9 battle-tested entrepreneurs share their most useful techniques for turning stress into success.
+That’s why we’ve asked nine battle-tested entrepreneurs to share their most useful techniques for turning stress into success.

 1. Stay cool.

 The Gulag Archipelago tells the story of Russians who were terrorized and oppressed by Soviet Union dictator Joseph Stalin.
 To paraphrase the author, Aleksandr Solzhenitsyn, don’t worry about happiness because the good is never as good as you think and the bad never lasts as long as you think.

 Approach life with an attitude of not feeling like everything is on the line—because it rarely is.
 We make things into a bigger deal than they need to be.
 Stay realistic: If the meeting doesn’t work out or the deal doesn’t close, it will pass.
 It’s never as bad as you think.
 And if the deal goes through, it will probably not be as amazing as you think.
 Very few things on a scale of one to 10 are ones (horrible, life-threatening) or 10s (our imagined utopian bliss).
 Stay calm.
 Great things come to people who can stay cool under pressure.

 —Tai Lopez, investor and advisor to many multimillion-dollar businesses, who has built an eight-figure online empire; connect with Lopez on Twitter or Instagram